WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - Template: limits the options of end users when they launch a product
   - StackSet
   - Tag Update

+### AWS Control Tower

+- A service which helps you with managing accounts at scale

+  - an AWS alternative to [org-formation](https://github.com/org-formation/org-formation-cli)

+- It embeds AWS best practices related to AWS organizations and OUs.

+#### AWS Landing Zone

+- Related to the AWS Control Tower is the AWS Landing zone – a service / feature for creating and managing multiple accounts.

+  - Note that **it does not have anything to do with AWS Organizations**.
+It seems like the AWS Landing Zone is only concerned with accounts.

+- You can use the AWS Landing Zone through AWS Control Tower or as a standalone solution.

+  - Similarly to the AWS Control Tower, the AWS Landing Zone embeds best practices into the accounts you have created (for example creating a centralized accounts for logging and such).

 ### Access Advisor